This TVP Bolognese Pasta Sauce is packed with flavor! With aromatic garlic, basil, & white wine you won’t miss the meat in this hearty pasta sauce.

 One of the BEST Pantry Staple Pasta Sauce Recipes

 This vegan TVP spaghetti recipe is a fantastic pantry-staple meal!
 It uses almost all ingredients you would have in your dry pantry or cupboards.
 You probably already have a lot of these ingredients on hand already.
-Keeping a well-stocked pantry makes it easy to come up with delicious and healthy meals using a few staples you can rotate.
+Keeping a well-stocked pantry makes it easy to come up with delicious meals using a few staples you can rotate.
 I made a list of my Top 125 Plant-Based Pantry Staples that always keep on hand.
 And you can check out all my favorite pantry staple recipes on TheHerbeevore.com here.
-By stocking up on healthy whole ingredients you can cook delicious recipes without a trip to the store!
+By stocking up on whole ingredients you can cook delicious recipes without a trip to the store!

 This recipe is also low sodium pasta sauce you can enjoy anytime!
 I didn’t include salt in this sauce, but you can add some after if needed.
 It can be made mostly from ingredients you store in the pantry (TVP, canned tomatoes, wine, spices) so its great to make if you don’t have access to fresh ingredients.